jacazek/pong_model/README.md

 - [ ] introduce variability configuration setting for models to produce more unpredictable output
 - [ ] Let the model control scaling factor of the game for extra glitchy experience
 - [ ] Consider how to make the model control arbitrary number of balls...
+  - multiple model instances?
+  - Another model to determine how many instances should be provided?
-- [ ] Create common loop for fuzzy and exact engines (mainly paddle control)
+- [x] Create common loop for fuzzy and exact engines (mainly paddle control)
+  - Not a common loop, but setup of paddles has been encapsulated by factories
 - [ ] Train the model on resetting the game when best of X reached